Category: Uncategorized

 Application Deadline: October 10

-Purpose: To remember and honor the Chairs of CCCC who have passed away, the CCCC Executive Committee has created scholarships of $750 each to help cover the costs of four graduate students who are presenting at the annual conference.
-We invite applications for the 2025 Convention in Baltimore, MD.
+Purpose: To remember and honor the Chairs of CCCC who have passed away, the CCCC Executive Committee has created scholarships of $750 each to help cover the costs of four graduate students who are presenting at the annual conference and who show merit, defined broadly, and scholarly promise.
+We invite applications for the 2026 Convention in Cleveland, Ohio.
+The selection committee will consider the following in reviewing applications:

 Eligibility: Full-time graduate students whose presentations were selected through the regular peer review process are eligible to apply.